 What are the ground rules of running a Collection Centre?

-Collection Centres are governed by Rules an Regulations.
-The main principle of their work is the fact that a Collection Centre is working for the benefit of the cause stated by the GOCC, but not of behalf of GOCC.
+Collection Centres are governed by different sets of Rules an Regulations.
+The main principle of their work is the fact that a Collection Centre is working for the benefit of the cause stated by the GOCC, but not on behalf of GOCC.
 The Grand Finale is an event organised thanks to the local efforts, and it means that each Collection Centre takes up full responsibility for its work and operation.
 It is essential when it comes to the costs incurred by the Collection Centre.
-The foundation, as a public benefit organisation can not be billed for the costs incurred by the Collection Centres.
+The foundation, as a public benefit organisation, cannot be billed for the costs incurred by the Collection Centres.
 We also can't issue certificates to confirm sponsorship of an individual Collection Centre.

 Running a successful Collection Centre requires a lot of effort and resources.
-Most Collection Centres enter into a barter agreement with businesses and companies - the partners would cover the costs of band's travel expenses or donate office supplies and help a Collection Centre in this manner.
+Most Collection Centres enter into a barter agreement with businesses and companies - the partners would cover the costs of band's travel expenses or donate office supplies and help a Collection Centre in this manner, for example.

 What can a Collection Centre offer in return for support?